OpenPrinting/openprinting.github.io/_posts/2020-09-11-OpenPrinting News - September 2020.md

 ## Driverless Scanning and IPP-over-USB
 The Main Inclusion Requests (MIR) to get [ipp-usb](https://bugs.launchpad.net/ubuntu/+source/ipp-usb/+bug/1891157) and [sane-airscan](https://bugs.launchpad.net/ubuntu/+source/sane-airscan/+bug/1891682) into Ubuntu Main have passed the general checks of the Ubuntu MIR team and are waiting for the reviews of the Ubuntu security team.

-Alexander Pevzner is continuing to take user eports and make the packages working with as many devices as possible.
+Alexander Pevzner is continuing to take user reports and make the packages working with as many devices as possible.

 IPP Scan support is currently added to sane-airscan as a LFMP project.